ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/01_CUT&RUN.md

 Scaling Factor = max spike-in reads across all samples / sample spike-in reads

-​This normalizes technical variations between samples, since the apike-in  DNA goes through the same processes as the samples themselves.
+​This normalizes technical variations between samples, since the spike-in  DNA goes through the same processes as the samples themselves.
 If spike-in fails for a sample (very low counts), scaling may produce extreme inflation and should be excluded.

 ## Early Visualization